-3. You won the AGPC Mariana Burela Employee of the Year Award in 2018, what were your key takeaways from the study trip you embarked on?
+3. You won the AGPC Maryiana Burela Employee of the Year Award in 2018, what were your key takeaways from the study trip you embarked on?

 There were two core objectives of my trip; (1) further my knowledge of sports strategy through fostering grassroots participation and breaking down barriers to participation, investing in and growing a year-round presence for our events and understanding the future trends of fan engagement, and (2) further my understanding of the future of sports consumption, focusing on opportunities for non-traditional broadcast and digital over-the-top content, which culminated in me attending the London Leaders Week Conference.

 My learnings from my trip are too extensive to list here, but there are three key themes I have brought back to AGPC: